Exploring interactive email actions

 - Go-To Actions: For more complex scenarios, these provide a button that takes the user to a specific webpage.

-Integrating these technologies could offer several advantages:
+Using these technologies could give you several advantages:

 - One-click approvals/rejections: Receive an approval request email and click “Approve” or “Reject” directly in the message.